 Brian Kilmead.

-Uh by the way, he wrote a great book um about uh Sam Houston and the Alamo Avengers, the Texas victory that changed America, uh American history.
+By the way, he wrote a great book about Sam Houston and the Alamo Avengers, the Texas victory that changed America, American history.

-And as we continue, Brian Kilmeade, uh co-host Fox and Friends, nationally syndicated radio host, uh friend also.
+And as we continue, Brian Kilmead, co-host Fox and Friends, nationally syndicated radio host, friend also.

-And you know, he's getting he's bringing the ball up.
+And, you know, he's bringing the ball up.

-It is really how he handles this, how he takes the science, how he how he pushes but doesn't overwhelm these democratic governors, how he's able to tap in these battleground states as we stand up the economy.
+It is really how he handles this, how he takes the science, how he pushes but doesn't overwhelm these Democratic governors, how he's able to tap in these battleground states as we stand up the economy.

-And the thing is, if it was just one of those things where there's a typical year, I would say the size of the rallies, what type of message, let's see what's happened to the RNC, let's look at the platform.
+And the thing is, if it was just one of those things where it was a typical year, I would say the size of the rallies, what type of message, let's see what happens at the RNC.

-But it it really doesn't matter what Joe Biden does.
+But it really doesn't matter what Joe Biden does.

 It's all about what President Trump does.

-And I believe that now, you're sure there's a chance of a distraction of a Muller report, a Ukrainian call.
+And I believe that now, sure, there's a chance of a distraction of a Mueller report, a Ukrainian call.

 I get that.